Wes Anderson, Ken Loach among big names competing at Cannes Film Festival

 By Marie-Louise Gumuchian

-April 13 (Reuters) - Wes Anderson, Ken Loach, Todd Haynes and Wim Wenders are among the directors who will compete for the top prize at next month's Cannes Film Festival, where a spate of Hollywood stars will also premiere their latest works on the famed Croisette waterfront.
+April 13 (Reuters) - Wes Anderson, Ken Loach, Todd Haynes and Wim Wenders are among the directors vying for the top prize at next month's Cannes Film Festival, where Hollywood stars will also walk the red carpet on the Croisette waterfront for the premieres of their latest works.

-At a press conference on Thursday, festival director Thierry Fremaux announced the line-up for the 76th edition of major cinema showcase from May 16-27.
+At a press conference on Thursday, festival Director Thierry Fremaux and President Iris Knobloch announced the line-up for the 76th edition of major cinema showcase from May 16-27.

-Nineteen films will vie for the festival's coveted Palme d'Or prize, of which six are directed by women.
+Nineteen films will vie for the festival's coveted Palme d'Or prize, of which six are directed by women, a record for the event.
+Only two women directors have previously won the prize.

 "It's a competition that will mix young filmmakers competing for the first time with veterans whose names and works we know," Fremaux said.